Pritam76/ExamPortal/README.md

 * Question Paper Codes: qp1.docx, qp2.docx, qp3.docx
 * Admin credentials:  username:admin, password:1234

+###The QPaper folder conatins four dummy question papers so that they can be downloaded by targeted students
+###The ASheet folder contains two dummy answer scripts uploaded by students 10817000 and 106117000

-*Note: More about initializations can be found in src/Database/HandlingInitialization.java (or) src/PeekDatabase/Students.java*
+*Note: More about initializations can be found in ExamPortalFinal/src/Database/HandlingInitialization.java (or) ExamPortalFinal/src/PeekDatabase/Students.java*